What is APR?

 Term

-Here are answers to some of the most common questions that borrowers have about annual percentage rate.
+Here are answers to common questions about APR.

 What is considered a good APR for a mortgage?